 Day 9: Rome -> Fly to USA

 Traveling as a group of seven meant some extra planning was required.
 We made dinner reservations two or three weeks in advance, booked Airbnbs several months ahead of our trip, and requested two private tours about five months out.
 We also bought train tickets and museum entrance passes a month before our adventure.
 Italy is one of the more tourist-heavy countries I’ve traveled through (similar to my home in NYC!), so extra planning only means less time standing in line.
+I also used several travel blogs and a Lonely Planet guide book for recommendations.

 This little town on the water surprised us.
 My husband and I weren’t prepared to enjoy Venice as much as we did, based off recommendations and travel guides.
 But despite the slight Disney World feel around the Rialto Bridge, my family was glad to see the colorful canals of Venice—before they crumble into the sea!
 Grabbing a spritz in the quieter neighborhoods and strolling through Doge’s Palace afterhours were both highlights of our trip.